ViscousTests/website/content/docs/mind/how-to-do-hard-tasks.md

 https://github.com/matthiasn/talk-transcripts/blob/master/Hickey_Rich/HammockDrivenDev.md

-"The soul becomes dyed with the color of its thoughts" (Marcus Aurelius)

 ### Depth First Search of Task Tree

 Perhaps a preference of iNtuitive Myers-Briggs personalities, this can lead to fast good solutions, but also blindness to obvious other paths.

 ### Breath First Search of Task Tree